 If the sex chromosome option is selected, and no sex chromosome conditions (aneuploidies) are reported, then fetal sex will be reported in the result.
 If the sex chromosome option is not selected, then fetal sex will not be reported.
+For twin pregnancies, fetal sex may be reported, if this option is selected.
 Please let you health care provider know if you do not wish to know this information.

 Can this test tell who the father of my baby is?

 No. The verifi® prenatal test is not a paternity test.